Our Erasmus+ Project began in September 2019. Due to the Coronavirus Pandemic, we were granted an extension until August 2022.

 27 - 31 January 2020 Mobility Visit to UK.
 Children and staff from all 5 schools will spend the week at The Beacon.
 Click here to find out more.

-19 - 23 October 2020 Mobility Visit to Slovenia.
-Children and staff from all 5 schools will spend the week at Osnovna sola, Planina pri Sevnici, Slovenia.
+27 March - 1 April 2022 Mobility Visit to Slovenia.
+Children and staff from all 5 schools spent the week at Osnovna sola, Planina pri Sevnici, Slovenia.
 Click here to find out more about out visit and the local area.

-25 - 29 January 2021 Mobility Visit to Spain.
-Children and staff from all 5 schools will spend the week at Andres Garcia Soler Primary School, Lorca, Spain.
+22 - 27 May 2022 Mobility Visit to Spain.
+Children and staff from all 5 schools spent the week at Andres Garcia Soler Primary School, Lorca, Spain.
 Click here for find out more about our visit and the local area.

 What are we learning about?